Full-Arch Dental Implant Replacements: New Smiles in One Day

 A Revolution in Missing Teeth

-Are your ready to replace your missing teeth and restore your smile?
+Are you ready to replace your missing teeth and restore your smile?

 Traditional dentures can be inconvenient, painful and unstable.
 And while dental implants are an excellent choice for single tooth replacements, on the scale of a full arch, they can be expensive and complicated.
 However, putting these two treatments together yields a solution that works for nearly everyone: implant supported overdentures.
 During this treatment, four dental implants are placed in the jaw and a full dental bridge attached to them, giving you a full row of teeth in just one appointment.